d834256/ZIGGAZIGAH/README.md

 Fair warning, this script is very alpha.
 Most of the working files use cwd, or ./tmp (note the ./) to store files.

+Download the files, chmod +x the .sh files.

 First off create a text file.
 On each line of the file you can place either a directory or a full path to a media file.
 It doesn't matter.

 mymovies.txt :